Business Hours

 He covers topics such as true community, stages and results of revelation, and the influence of the Holy Spirit.
 Believing that the Bible is the inspired Word of God, and that a social and historical understanding can illuminate our understanding of it, Ewald presents a readable yet academic reading for the book of Revelation.

-Georg Heinrich Ewald was a German theologian and professor who specialized in Asian studies, the Old Testament, and philosophy.
-He was born in 1803, son of a linen weaver.
-Professor at the University of Göttingen for ten years, Ewald was expelled for protesting against King Ernst August.
+Georg Heinrich August von Ewald (1803–1875) was a German theologian and professor who specialized in Asian studies, the Old Testament, and philosophy.
+He was born a son of a linen-weaver.
+Professor at the University of Göttingen for 10 years, Ewald was expelled for protesting against King Ernst August.
 He went on to become a professor at Tübingen, but returned to Göttingen after the liberal constitution was put in place again.
-Ewald wrote several scholarly works, including The History of Israel and Prophets of the Old Testament.
-He died in 1875, after a long and fruitful academic career.
+Ewald wrote several scholarly works, including History of Israel and Commentary on the Prophets of the Old Testament.

 The Apocalypse Translated and Expounded